davefm95/aalx-system_engineering-devops/0x01-shell_permissions/README.md

-9.The 9-John_Doe script gives the hello file -rwxr-x-wx permissions 10.The 10-mirror_permissions script sets the hello permissions same as olleh file 11.11-directories_permissions script adds execution permissions tonall folders in current directory
+9.The 9-John_Doe script gives the hello file -rwxr-x-wx permissions 10.The 10-mirror_permissions script sets the hello permissions same as olleh file 11.11-directories_permissions script adds execution permissions tonall folders in current directory 12.The 12-directory_permissions script creates a directory and sets uts permissions to 751